PainsPerdus/gboi-rocket/_posts/2020-07-02-final-release.md

 - Make the level generation happen at run-time instead of preloading generated maps in the ROM.
 - ITEMS : isaac needs items to help him fight against his hug-loving foes !

 As you can see, we are far from finished !
-These features will take time to implement, but we're still stoked about working on this game and we can say with absolute certainty this isn't the last blog post about this projet.
+These features will take time to implement, but we're still stoked about working on this game and we can say with absolute certainty this isn't the last blog post about this project.

+A huge shout out to our friends at team kirby, check out their Pineapple of Doom there : https://github.com/PainsPerdus/gboi-kirby with their blog here : https://painsperdus.github.io/gboi-kirby/

 See you !